katawful/kreative/ReadMe.md

 There are 2 required options for this table, `contrast` and `colors_name`.
 Contrast can be either `soft` or `hard`, the color name should be the same as your file name.

 The rest of the options are optional, and simply present the defaults.
 For `integrations`, 'bufferline' is also supported if one uses it.

+### `comment_style`
+This takes a sequential table of [attr-list](https://neovim.io/doc/user/syntax.html#%3Ahighlight) attributes to apply to comments.
+The only groups that Kreative uses are 'Comment' and 'SpecialComment', '@comment' links to 'Comment'.

 ### `render`
 When set to `true`, this will render your colors and highlight files to JSON upon a change to your colors table or if said rendering never happened.